dkvz/win-personal-shortcuts/README.md

 # TODO
 - [ ] Rebrand this project to that it's linked more closely to its purpose of replacing ShadowPlay.
-- [ ] Add a config option to disable notifications completely.
+- [x] Add a config option to disable notifications completely except for errors.
 - [ ] Add a checkbox in the tray menu to be able to disable or enable notifications.
 - [ ] Allow configuring an alternate key to ScrLk, which would probably be a weird key like "-" and check for Ctrl.
 - [ ] We could have some option to run a post-treatment (using ffmpeg) on the captured video.